malteschmitz/tessla-atom2/README.md

 - _Path to TeSSLa server_: This should be the path were the TeSSLaServer is located on your system.
 The TeSSLaServer and further information about it can be found [here](https://github.com/imdea-software/TesslaServer)

-- _Zlog string formatting for variables_: This represents the format of how variables are formatted in the `.trace`-files.
+- _zlog string format for variables_: This represents the format of how variables are formatted in the `.trace`-files.

  **Note:** The default value will work for the TeSSLaServer linked above.
 Changing this value may cause problems when the TeSSLaServer is trying to interprete the `.trace` file.

-- _Zlog string formatting for function calls_: This represents the format of how function calls are formatted in the `.trace`-files.
+- _zlog string format for function calls_: This represents the format of how function calls are formatted in the `.trace`-files.

  **Note:** The default value will work for the TeSSLaServer linked above.
 Changing this value may cause problems when the TeSSLaServer is trying to interprete the `.trace` file.

-- _Animation speed for toggling menus and panels in milliseconds_: This value will adjust the speed of animations triggered in this package.
-The value represents milliseconds
+- _Animation speed_: This value will set the speed of animations triggered in this package.
+The value represents a duration milliseconds

 <p align="center">
   <img src="./images/Screenshots/settings.png">